 Back to normal: At 3 to 5 months, swelling has faded significantly, tightness has eased, and patients feel like themselves again.

-If you are interested in learning more about what to expect during the recovery process following a tummy tuck, we encourage you to read our Cosmetic Surgery FAQs about post-operative issues such as care for incisions, time away from work, and ability to engage in exercise and other activities.
+If you want to learn more about what to expect during the recovery process following a tummy tuck, we encourage you to read our Post-Op FAQ.
+It covers post-operative issues such as incision care, time away from work, and the ability to engage in exercise and other activities.

 See Dr. Cohen on Modern Beauty, a series on the Style Network.

 Discomfort, mainly due to muscle tightening, is most significant the first week after surgery; however, it is typically controlled with prescription medication.
 The vast majority of tummy tuck patients say that any discomfort after surgery is well worth the improvements they gain.